codetheweb/tuyapi/docs/API.md

 ### resolveIds

 Resolves IDs stored in class to IPs.
+If you didn't pass IPs to the constructor, you must call this before doing anything else.

 Returns **[Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)&lt;[Boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)>** true if IPs were found and devices are ready to be used

 ### get

-Gets the device's current status.
+Gets a device's current status.
 Defaults to returning only the value of the first result, but by setting {schema: true} you can get everything.

 **Parameters**